skeletonkey/rachio-next-run/README.md

 The Rachio API is rate limited, is tied to your 'Person ID,' and is capped at 1700 per day.
 So please be a good citizen.

-_IMPORTANT_: at this time only one rachio device is supported.
-Support for multiple devices will be added at a later date.

 #### bearer_token

 The device's API Key is the Bearer Token to authorize HTTP requests to your device.
 Following these steps to get your key: